Atena692/Nx/README.md

 # NX
-## Hosting for the NX files, enjoy skids!
+## NX Files, enjoy skids!

-NX (1) is the latest working NX version fully compiled NX is the API + "Template" source
+API + Template source can be download here as well as an FULLY compiled private test build :3 -- Athena